bg

 CRV: The Fuel for the Curve Ecosystem

-• Enabling Governance: CRV is the key to participating in the Curve DAO (Decentralised Autonomous Organisation).
-The DAO is the collective body that governs the entire protocol.
-Token holders can propose and vote on crucial parameters, such as adjusting trading fees, adding new liquidity pools, or directing how future CRV rewards are allocated.
-This places control directly into the hands of the community, fulfilling a core tenet of DeFi.
+CRV serves two primary functions.
+First, it incentivizes liquidity.
+LPs who deposit assets into Curve's pools earn a share of trading fees and also receive CRV token emissions.
+This yield farming strategy was instrumental in bootstrapping the immense liquidity Curve is known for today.
+Second, it enables governance.
+CRV is the key to participating in the Curve DAO (Decentralized Autonomous Organization), the collective body that governs the protocol.
+Token holders can propose and vote on crucial parameters, such as adjusting fees, adding new liquidity pools, or directing CRV reward allocations.
+This model places control directly in the hands of the community, fulfilling a core tenet of DeFi.
+CRV is therefore the lifeblood of the protocol, aligning the incentives of users and liquidity providers with the long-term health of the ecosystem.

 From Token to Power: The Ingenuity of veCRV